Skip to main content

 The State supports the development of broadband networks in rural areas that are unattractive for private investors using various funds (ERDF, EARDF, RRF) for construction of very high capacity networks in remote areas.

-An investment project High-speed communication infrastructure is being prepared.
-The project aims to connect 5,000 locations to gigabit speeds in the areas where these services would not be provided on a commercial basis.
-The measure is to be supported from the RRF funds under the integrated "New Generation Lithuania" plan, prepared by the Ministry of Finance of the Republic of Lithuania, the component "Digital transformation for economic growth" includes investments C.1.5.2 "Step towards 5G".
+An investment project High-speed communication infrastructure aims to connect 5 000 locations to gigabit speeds in the areas where these services would not be provided on a commercial basis.
+The measure is supported from the RRF funds under the integrated "New Generation Lithuania" plan, prepared by the Ministry of Finance of the Republic of Lithuania, the component "Digital transformation for economic growth" includes investments C.1.5.2 "Step towards 5G".
 1.5.2 Sub-Measure 2 "Further Development of Ultra High Bandwidth Networks".
-The investment project is being prepared by the supplier selected through public procurement - Starkodas, UAB and an application for funding from the RRF is to be submitted.

 Data on broadband development and technologies in Lithuania